 Information technology is having enormous societal impacts, both positive and negative.
 Often, these impacts are consequences of decisions made early in the design process.
 At that stage of production, the voices imagining what technology could be and shaping how it emerges are limited.
 Ethnically underrepresented communities are often marginalized in these tech discourses.
 For this reason, researchers, designers, and developers from these communities have a central role to play in articulating social impact and potential for communities that other technology developers might forget or know nothing about, creating alternative, innovative visions for what technology can be in this world.

-Rising seniors and graduate students at any stage from a variety of disciplines are invited to attend, including - but not restricted to - informatics, computer science, science and technology students, communication, product design, and visual arts.
-Our goal is to build a cohort of up-and-coming researchers, provide experience in this research area, and provide research and career building.
-This workshop draws from a legacy of workshops on values in design which have been transformative in this field.
+This summer research workshop is designed to foster a strong cohort of underrepresented researchers working on topics related to the social impact of information technology.
+Rising seniors and graduate students at any stage from a variety of disciplines are invited to attend, including -- but not restricted to -- informatics, computer science, science and technology studies, communication, product design, urban and rural studies, and visual arts.
+Our goal is to build a cohort of up-and-coming researchers, provide experience in this research area, and provide research and career building opportunities.

-Eligibility for this workshop will be evaluated using the following three factors:
+Eligibility for this workshop is evaluated using the following three factors:

 Email us at cis-diversityprograms [at] cornell [dot] edu.